 “I have been aware of this course for a while, visiting the summer show in 2019 convinced me to apply.
 I wanted to give my work some depth and surround myself with other artists.”

 “I’ve met a brilliant group of like minded creatives that I know I will be in touch with regularly in the future.
 Amy Cunningham has been a great support and mentor to me and she really helped me to find my language as an artist.”
 Read More

-“Many courses in this area seemed more focused on the technical considerations within a recording studio whereas Brighton allowed me to interpret the course how I wanted to and take it in my own direction.
-It was clear from attending the open day that there was an emphasis on pushing boundaries in terms of both content and format, so it was exciting to see how the initial ideas for my final project evolved, under the guidance of my tutors, into the multi-dimensional experience that it became.”
+“Many courses in this area seemed more focused on the technical considerations within a recording studio whereas Brighton allowed me to interpret the course how I wanted to and take it in my own direction.”

 “Graduating in 2021 was obviously not without its challenges.
 That said I am incredibly proud of the bodies of work both I and my peers have produced in response to the pandemic.
 We couldn’t have done it without the brilliant support of our technical and lecturing staff.”

 Two teams of University of Brighton design students have won awards in a prestigious global competition run by the Royal College of Art.